firejoust/mineflayer-movement/README.md

 // Determines a cost based on the difference between where the bot's facing vs. where it needs to face.
 Generally, smaller differences scale to a higher and therefore preferrable cost. bot.movement.heuristic.proximity(options) /* valid properties: weighting */

-// Prevents the player straying from the direction its currently heading by determining a difference between the angle it's facing vs. where it will face. bot.movement.heuristic.conformity(options) /* valid properties: weighting */
+// Prevents the player straying from the direction its currently heading by determining a difference between the angle it's facing vs. the direction of the heuristic. bot.movement.heuristic.conformity(options) /* valid properties: weighting */

 // Evaluates the average distance from obstacles and determines a cost.
 A closer proximity will result in a lower cost (i.e. less preferrable)